peter88213/nvhelp-en/source/plotting.rst

    Arcs

-“Arc” can mean a variety of things: Narrative strand, thread, character arc, storyline, subplot, sequence of cause and effect, sequence of setup and payoff, and so on.
+“Arc” can mean a variety of things: Plot line, narrative strand, thread, character arc, storyline, subplot, sequence of cause and effect, sequence of setup and payoff, and so on.
 You can think of an arc as a line on which plot points are arranged that characterize the progression of the story.
 These plot points can be assigned to scenes to indicate the scene’s relevance to the plot.